sarahjin1004/Qirkat/README.md

 # Qirkat
 ## How it works
-It is very much like the game of Checkers, with special rules implemented.
+It is very much like the game of Checkers, with special rules implemented. <br />
+Rules can be found here. https://en.wikipedia.org/wiki/Alquerque
 ## Program